Hazardous Materials Inspection (HMI)

 Epoch Environmental has provided over 30,000 HMIs to property owners, developers, construction companies prior to demolition or renovation of residential and commercial buildings.

-Those materials that do not contain asbestos can be disposed easily and not treated as a health risk hence saving money in maintenance, repair and demolition costs that can incur significant expense.
+None Hazardous materials can be separated and removed under regulation demolition procedures, not treated as a health risk hence saving money in maintenance, repair and demolition costs that can incur significant expense.

 Frequently, Epoch Environmental consultants have been retained by WorkSafeBC to manage worksite “shutdowns” in which improper removal practises have been observed.